 While there are some significant differences with Spinoza here, Kant agreed with him that we do not have to resort to faith, scepticism, or dogmas.
 We simply accept that there are limits to what we can understand.

 Kant, in 1784 wrote “Out of the crooked timber of humanity, no straight thing was ever made.”
-This is interesting because humans quite often can see solutions, but it seems to be impossible to implement them.
+This is interesting because humans quite often can see solutions, but it seems to be very difficult to implement them.
 Humanity is not good in preventing bad things from happening.
 But once they happen, we are good at solving problems.
-The corona pandemic might be such an opportunity in our lifetime that allows us to adjust the direction of where we are going.
+In my time, the corona pandemic might be such an opportunity in our lifetime that allows us to adjust the direction of where we are going.
+The consequences of the Russian invasion is another game-changer in global affairs.

 These developments have in general led to an increase in general welfare.
 Again, in an overall sense this has been for the common good of all humanity.
 It can even be observed way beyond the western countries.
 Internationally, poverty has decreased and healthcare and educational has significantly improved.
 The spread of rational developments aimed at serving mankind remains the best way forward.

-Another key element of Kant’s work is his concept of ‘categorical imperative’ here he evaluated human motivations for action.
+Another key element of Kant’s work is his concept of ‘categorical imperative’ .
+This can be explained as the rule of conduct that is unconditional or absolute for all agents, the validity or claim of which does not depend on any desire or end.
+Here he evaluated human motivations for action.
 He seems to indicate that moral principle is dictated by reason.
 With reason we should treat other people as ends in themselves, not merely as means to our end.
 His interpretation of morality is that we have duties towards ourselves and others which have to be performed, whatever the circumstances.
+Kant very much believed in individual autonomy and 0bjective moral issues without emotions.

 While Kant certainly thought that decisions should be based on reason and not on emotions.
 He does acknowledge that emotions do play a role.
 He uses words such as Gefühl, Affekt, and Rührung, these are all effects of emotions.
 While he not necessarily uses the word emotions, the various elements he mentioned (in German) seem to indicate that he does see a role for them in morality.
 So it might not be as black and white as is often portrait in reviews of Kant’s work.